Scifabric/docs.pybossa.com/docs/api/project/project.md

 **GET**

 Shows project information and owner information.
-Only works for authenticated users for their own projects (or admins).
-Anonymous users will get a 302 to login page.
-Logged in users with access rights will get a 403 when it's not their own project.
+Only works for authenticated users for their projects (or admins).
+Anonymous users will get a 302 to the login page.
+Logged in users with access rights will get a 403 when it's not their project.

 -   **last\_activity**: Last activity on the project.
 -   **n\_completed\_tasks**: Number of completed tasks.